calzakk/CyoDisk/README.md

     cyodisk /gib /depth 2

 will output sizes in gibibytes at a depth of 2 (subfolders plus their subfolders).

+(If you don't know what a gibibyte (GiB) is, see Wikipedia: https://en.wikipedia.org/wiki/Gibibyte.)

 ## Platforms